 Please note: This scholarship cannot be deferred, or applied for if in receipt of any other UWE Bristol scholarship.

 Hodgkin House Accommodation Scholarship

-One accommodation scholarship is available from Hodgkin House for a full-time postgraduate student of Ugandan, Kenya, Tanzanian or Rwandan nationality and domicile.
+One accommodation scholarship is available from Hodgkin House for a full-time postgraduate student of Ugandan, Kenya or Tanzanian nationality and domicile.

 Please note that the scholarship does not include travel, food, leisure activities or tuition fees.